 While water supplies remain safe, the virus is presenting challenges to the plumbing manufacturing industry, as companies work to protect the health of workers, manage global and regional supply chains, and comply with advisories while maintaining viable business operations and services.

 Medical experts advise mask wearing, physical distancing and frequent hand washing, as well as vaccination and vaccine boosters

-Mask wearing, social distancing, and frequent hand washing are the best ways to protect yourself and others from COVID-19 infections.
+Vaccination, vaccination boosters, mask wearing, social distancing, and frequent hand washing are the best ways to protect yourself and others from COVID-19 infections.
 These precautions are being followed by workers within the plumbing manufacturing industry.
-Vaccines have begun to be distributed, with the highest priority being given to health care workers and nursing home residents and staff, to be followed by non-health care essential workers, individuals with medical conditions at high risk for severe COVID-19, and adults 65 years old and older.

 Protecting the health of workers